A Day In The Life of a Designer : My Typical Work Day Schedule

 Additionally, these days I frequently receive direct email requests to license certain art pieces to individuals or stores.
 This is not limited to print-on-demand work, it also includes designs that I sell in digital formats like – business card templates, logo templates etc. So it takes up some time to respond to these requests, interact with potential buyers and possibly make certain requested changes to specific pieces.
 For example, I was recently contacted by Fox Studios, Australia because they wanted written permission and a license to use one of my arts – Sea Breeze – on a set they were creating for a new show produced by BBC.
 Sea Breeze & Banana Leaf Watercolor Pattern are two of our best-selling pieces worldwide.

 ★ 1 pm ~ Time for lunch!
-One of the priceless charms of living in a low-profile city is having your office close to your home and streets with not much traffic!
-So I get to go home every day and enjoy lunch with my husband & 2 year old daughter.
+One of the priceless charms of living in a low-profile city is having your office close to your home and streets pretty much no traffic!
+So I get to go home every afternoon and enjoy lunch with my husband & 2 year old daughter.

 Second half of my day is spent on project work.
 These typically include logo design, graphic/print design and web design.
 At the moment I’m working on a custom logo design for a medical insurance company.
 The afternoon time is busier when I have more than two projects going on at the same time, which is the case for at least 3 weeks in a month.

 ★ 5:30 pm ~ time to head home!
 I mark the pending tasks for the next day.
 Check my Gmail and my licensed artwork/template sales for the day and head home.
 I never carry my laptop home because as far as possible I do not like to work after office hours unless I have a deadline that I did not plan for earlier.
-The first thing I do after reaching home is take my daughter to the garden and watch her play 🙂 It makes me happy.
+The first thing I do after reaching home is take my girls to the garden and watch them play!
+It makes me happy.

 How I started 83 Oranges